NoMoreRounding/BackEnd/README.md

 # README

 Due to security issues, application.yml which has vulnerable information of DB and SMTP is eliminated in this commit.
-Thus, this program doesn't work properly (without yml) so contact us via issues to test this program.
+However, you can test this by http://146.56.158.121:1998/swagger-ui.html#/ that runs on the server.
+If the url doesn't work, contact us via issues of this repo.

-# No More Rounding API Document
+# No More Rounding API Document http://146.56.158.121:1998/swagger-ui.html#/

 **version 1.0**